 Not being a genius, I bought a significant amount at $15 per share.
 It went up a little bit, to $20 per share, and even though the company was still cheap relative to its intrinsic value, I sold, thinking I had made a great profit.

 The nutty thing about this is that if I had discovered the opportunity 3 months later I would have bought it at $20 per share, but I was so focused on what I paid for the stock that the higher market price got me excited to sell.

 The stock proceeded to get bought out for $30+ shortly later.

 What he didn’t take into account was that Microsoft was then making even more money than when he originally bought the stock!
-As of this writing Microsoft trades at $65, and has paid out a substantial amount in dividends as well.
+As of this writing, Microsoft trades at $65 and has paid out a substantial amount of dividends as well.
 (I make no recommendation about Microsoft).
 Had my friend not been so focused on his sunk cost and instead focused on the business, he would have nearly doubled his money.

 Dealing With It

 This bias is extremely powerful and it’s hard not to feel that stocks that have gone up since you’ve bought them are somehow better than stocks that have gone down.
 Unfortunately, when deciding what you should keep in your portfolio what you paid for a stock (outside of tax considerations) shouldn’t matter to you at all!
 You should be only focused on whether the stock is more likely going to go up or down in the future not what it did in the past.